CLTPayne/webpack-compression-exploration/README.md

 2. How do you programatically change the `.gz` and `.br` files to have `Content-Type: application/javascript`?
 Is this needed?
 [Yes](https://stackoverflow.com/questions/23600229/what-content-type-header-to-use-when-serving-gzipped-files).

+#### Post Compression / Usecase:

+To serve the statically compressed assets, they need to be uploaded to an AWS S3 bucket and have the `Content-Type` property correctly set to represent the decompressed state of the file.
+Considerations:

+- AWS provide an SDK as well as a CLI.
+- Would you want the upload process to run in all environments?

 #### References:

 - https://developers.google.com/web/fundamentals/performance/webpack/use-long-term-caching